jhidding/micrograd-julia/README.md

 # Micrograd in Julia
 A literate Julia translation of Andrej Karpathy's `micrograd`, following his video lecture.
+I'll include some info boxes about Julia for Pythonista's on the way.

 ## Derivatives
 The goal of this exercise is to compute derivatives across a neural network.
 The idea is that we compute a value of some very complicated function in a forward pass, and then, traversing backward through the tree, we can infer (cheaply) the gradient of the output with respect to input variables.